simplyequipped/portalmessenger/README.md

    or

-   Create a desktop shortcut to run JS8Call headless (Linux only) for remote access via Portal Messenger:
+   Create a desktop shortcut to run JS8Call headless (Linux only) and access Portal Messenger from another device:
    ```
    python -m portalmessenger --shortcut --headless
    ```
 Portal Messenger is now installed and an icon is available on the Desktop.

-Use the IP address and port printed to the command line (ex.
-192.168.0.20:5000) when accessing Portal Messenger from another device.
+Use the IP address and port printed to the command line at startup (ex.
+192.168.0.20:5000) to access Portal Messenger from another device.

-### Views
+## Views

-#### Menu Items
+### Menu Items
 Selecting the menu icon ( <img src="portalmessenger/static/icons/hamburger.svg" alt="hamburger icon" width="25" height="25"/> ) displays the main application menu.
 The available menu items are the same in most views, with a few exceptions noted in the relevant sections below.

 - **Activity**: Navigate to the station activity view